BlankDigitalMedia/blank-project/README.md

     - Use the Theme Importer: Copy JSON theme config from [shadcn/ui themes](https://ui.shadcn.com/themes), paste it into the importer, process it, and copy the generated Tailwind snippet.
 3. **Apply Theme**: Paste the generated snippet into your `tailwind.config.mjs` file to persist changes.
 4. **Modify with AI**: Use AI assistants (like Cursor) to further customize theme variables in `tailwind.config.mjs` or request component usage examples.
+5. **Update Branding**: Use the [Brand page](/brand) to manage site meta, favicon, OG image, and manifest.
+Use the copy buttons and prompts for quick updates.
-5. **Build Your App**: Use the components and themes to build your actual application pages.
+6. **Build Your App**: Use the components and themes to build your actual application pages.

 ### For Production